knownsec/pocsuite3/README.md

 ## Overview

 pocsuite3 is an open-sourced remote vulnerability testing and proof-of-concept development framework developed by the [**Knownsec 404 Team**](http://www.knownsec.com/).
-It comes with a powerful proof-of-concept engine, many powerfull features for the ultimate penetration testers and security researchers.
+It comes with a powerful proof-of-concept engine, many powerful features for the ultimate penetration testers and security researchers.

 ## Features
 * PoC scripts can running with `attack`,`verify`, `shell` mode in different way